awsdocs/amazon-ec2-user-guide/doc_source/snapshot-ami-policy.md

 + If you create a policy that targets instances, and new volumes are attached to a target instance after the policy has been created, the newly\-added volumes are included in the backup at the next policy run\.
 All volumes attached to the instance at the time of the policy run are included\.
 + If you create a policy with a custom cron\-based schedule that is configured to create only one snapshot, the policy will not automatically delete that snapshot when the retention threshold is reached\.
 You must manually delete the snapshot if it is no longer needed\.

+The following considerations apply to **[snapshot archiving](snapshot-archive.md)**:
++ You can enable snapshot archiving only for snapshot policies that target volumes\.
++ You can specify an archiving rule for only one schedule for each policy\.
++ If you are using the console, you can enable snapshot archiving only if the schedule has a monthly or yearly creation frequency, or if the schedule has a cron expression with a creation frequency of at least 28 days\.

+  If you are using the AWS CLI, AWS API, or AWS SDK, you can enable snapshot archiving only if the schedule has a cron expression with a creation frequency of at least 28 days\.
++ The minimum retention period in the archive tier is 90 days\.
++ When a snapshot is archived, it is converted to a full snapshot when it is moved to the archive tier\.
+This could result in higher snapshot storage costs\.
+For more information, see [Pricing and billing](snapshot-archive.md#snapshot-archive-pricing)\.
++ Fast snapshot restore and snapshot sharing are disabled for snapshots when they are archived\.
++ If, in the case of a leap year, your retention rule results in an archive retention period of less than 90 days, Amazon Data Lifecycle Manager ensures that snapshots are retained for the minimum 90\-day period\.
++ If you manually archive a snapshot created by Amazon Data Lifecycle Manager, and the snapshot is still archived when the schedule's retention threshold is reached, Amazon Data Lifecycle Manager no longer manages that snapshot\.
+However, if you restore the snapshot to the standard tier before the schedule's retention threshold is reached, the schedule will continue to manage the snapshot as per the retention rules\.
++ If you permanently or temporarily restore a snapshot archived by Amazon Data Lifecycle Manager to the standard tier, and the snapshot is still in the standard tier when the schedule's retention threshold is reached, Amazon Data Lifecycle Manager no longer manages the snapshot\.
+However, if you re\-archive the snapshot before the schedule's retention threshold is reached, the schedule will delete the snapshot when the retention threshold is met\.
++ Snapshots archived by Amazon Data Lifecycle Manager count towards your `Archived snapshots per volume` and `In-progress snapshot archives per account` quotas\.
++ If a schedule is unable to archive a snapshot after retrying for 24 hours, the snapshot remains in the standard tier and it is scheduled for deletion based on the time that it would have been deleted from the archive tier\.
+For example, if the schedule archives snapshots for 120 days, it remains in the standard tier for 120 days after the failed archiving before being permanently deleted\.
+For count\-based schedules, the snapshot does not count towards the schedule's retention count\.
++ Snapshots must be archived in the same Region in which they were created\.
+If you enabled, cross\-Region copy and snapshot archiving, Amazon Data Lifecycle Manager does not archive the snapshot copy\.
++ Snapshots archived Amazon Data Lifecycle Manager are tagged with the `aws:dlm:archived=true` system tag\.
+Additionally, snapshots created by an archive\-enabled, age\-based schedule are tagged with the `aws:dlm:expirationTime` system tag, which indicates the date and time at which the snapshot is scheduled to be archived\.

 The following considerations apply to **excluding root volumes and data \(non\-root\) volumes**:
 + If you choose to exclude boot volumes and you specify tags that consequently exclude all of the additional data volumes attached to an instance, then Amazon Data Lifecycle Manager will not create any snapshots for the affected instance, and it will emit a `SnapshotsCreateFailed` CloudWatch metric\.
 For more information, see [Monitor your policies using CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitor-dlm-cw-metrics.html)\.

 The following considerations apply to **deleting volumes or terminating instances targeted by snapshot lifecycle policies**:
-+ If you delete a volume or terminate an instance targeted by a policy with a count\-based retention schedule, the policy no longer manages the snapshots that it previously created from the deleted volume or terminated instance\.
++ If you delete a volume or terminate an instance targeted by a policy with a count\-based retention schedule, Amazon Data Lifecycle Manager no longer manages snapshots in the standard tier and archive tier that were created from the deleted volume or instance\.
 You must manually delete those earlier snapshots if they are no longer needed\.
-+ If you delete a volume or terminate an instance targeted by a policy with an age\-based retention schedule, the policy continues to delete the snapshots that were previously created from the deleted volume or terminated instance on the defined schedule, up to, but not including, the last snapshot\.
++ If you delete a volume or terminate an instance targeted by a policy with an age\-based retention schedule, the policy continues to delete snapshots from the standard tier and archive tier that were created from the deleted volume or instance on the defined schedule, up to, but not including, the last snapshot\.
 You must manually delete the last snapshot if it is no longer needed\.

 The following considerations apply to snapshot lifecycle policies and ** [fast snapshot restore](ebs-fast-snapshot-restore.md)**:
 + Amazon Data Lifecycle Manager can enable fast snapshot restore only for snapshots with a size of 16 TiB or less\.
 For more information, see [Amazon EBS fast snapshot restore](ebs-fast-snapshot-restore.md)\.